 "I'm a prisoner in my own body," Muhammad Ali

-The stories we tell ourselves shape our reality, whether we are conscious of them or not.
+The stories we tell ourselves shape our reality, including how we feel about Parkinson’s disease, whether we are conscious of them or not.

 The Hero's Journey